chetui/CloudSuiteTutorial/data_analytics/README.md

 $ exit
 ```

-Now you have create a hadoop account.
+Now you have created a hadoop account.
-**Notice!!
-All the following steps in this tutorial should be executed under this hadoop account. **
+**Notice that all the following steps in this tutorial should be executed under this hadoop account. **

 #### Uncompressing Packages